🖱 Tracking Scroll Events in SvelteKit #

 So once the user scrolls past the h1

-heading, we trigger a view.
+trigger a view.

 Now we know what our metric is, let’s write some Svelte!
-We’ll create a component just
+We’ll

-for the intersection observer and place it in its own file.
-We will wrap the element we want to
+create a component just for the intersection observer and place it in its own

-observe (the heading) in a new IntersectionObserver component.
-This will contain a slot
+IntersectionObserver component.
+This will contain an @render

-element, which actual render the observed element:
+element, for the observed element:

 A Closer Look at the Code #

 This is not as daunting as it might first look.
-Let’s break it down and see why.
-First, we
+Let’s break it down and

-import onMount
+see why.
+First, we import onMount

 , onDestroy